moosekaka/mito_norm/README.md

   * `XXXXXXX_ch1_xxx_resampled.vtk`
   * `XXXXXXX_ch2_xxx_resampled.vtk`

-  where `XXXXXXX` is a prefix containing any alphanumeric character of any length that the user can use to label the experimental conditions or any other metadata, while `xxx` is a 3 digit sequence that the user will use to uniquely identify the cell/file data.
+  where `XXXXXXX` is a prefix containing any alphanumeric (A-Za-z0-9_) character of any length that the user can use to label the experimental conditions or any other metadata, while `xxx` is a 3 digit sequence that the user will use to uniquely identify the cell/file data.

-  >The important thing is to ensure that the skeleton file has the **ch2** and *skeleton* while the resampled files has the **ch1** or **ch2** and **resampled** label in the correct positions *separated by underscores*.
+  >The important thing is to ensure that the skeleton file has the **ch2** and **skeleton** label while the resampled files has the **ch1** or **ch2** and **resampled** label in the correct positions *separated by underscores*.

-3. Make sure the three type of files are in one folder.
+3. Make sure the three type of files (skeleton, ch1 resampled and ch2 resampled) are in one folder.
 Hit the `Select Folder where data is Located` button.
-This will tell the program where the files are located. *The program will not let you continue if the files are not found or if the number of files for each channel is not the same.*
+ This will tell the program where the files are located.

+ *The program will not let you continue if the files are not found or if the number of files for each channel is not the same.*

 4. Hit `Run!` button.
 Wait for program to finish.
 You can press `Abort` to stop the program at any time.